Electricity Generating Authority of Thailand: Operations

 EGAT's power generation plants consist of three thermal power plants, six combined cycle power plants, 24 hydropower plants, eight renewable energy plants, and four diesel power plants.
 As of 31 May 2018 EGAT produced 37 percent of Thailand's electricity; independent power producers, 35 percent; small power producers, 19 percent; and electricity imports, 9 percent.
 Gas-fired generation powers 67 percent of EGAT's electricity generation while coal-fired power plants account for 20 percent.
 Most of EGAT's electricity is sold to the Metropolitan Electricity Authority (MEA), which supplies the Bangkok region, and the Provincial Electricity Authority (PEA), which supplies the rest of Thailand.

 EGAT operates the Mae Moh coal (lignite) mine in Lampang Province and is required by its enabling legislation to sell lignite.

 Observers have noted that in some Western countries, the state purchases renewable energy from producers first before purchasing non-renewable energy.
 If renewables fail to meet the country's energy demand, it is topped up using non-renewable energy sources.
 In Thailand, this policy is reversed.

 EGAT's net profits have declined 3.5 to 4 percent per year for the last several years, in concert with its share of power generation dipping to 36 percent in 2017 from 55 percent over a decade ago.
 Independent power producers (IPP) ramped up production over the last four years, from a few hundred megawatts to nearly 3,000 MW at the end of 2017.
 As IPP-supplied power purchases increase, EGAT's profits decline.

 As of May 2016, EGAT employed 22,955 persons.
 To shore up declining profits, EGAT intends to reduce its staff to 15,000 by 2021, the first staff cuts in its 49-year history.

+Financials

+EGAT reported revenues of 719,648 million baht in fiscal year 2024 (FY2024: 1 January–31 December 2024).
+Net income was 49,611 million baht and total assets grew to 1,357,645 million baht.